Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Bashed/10 - Website.md

 ![[Pasted image 20210505101232.png]]

 I decided to continue with enumeration and come back to this once I'd rooted the box and see if anyone had done it in a writeup.
+I would eventually upgrade my shell [[15 - Privesc]]